Hackney Carriage/Private Hire Driver's Licence

 At least 3 original forms of identification.
 Please refer to thesheet to see which types of identification we are able to accept.
 Please understand we must be absolutely certain of your identity.
 That is why we need to see the original identification documents listed on the ID Verification Guidance;

 Acompleted by a registered medical practitioner.
 You will need to pay your doctor for this medical examination in addition to the application fee.
 Please note that if your application is unsuccessful we are unable to refund this fee.
-Please refer to the Driver and Vehicle Licence Agency information on medicals:
+Advice and guidance relating to the medical can be found on the certificate of fitness.

 One recent passport-sized colour photograph of yourself